rtaylor034/datapack-archive-finished/README.md

 **namespace: 'gssen'**

 A simple library pack that provides common math and array operations.<br>
+Just a high-quality rewrite of a subset of SlimeCore v1.

 Documentation is provided in each functions respective gssen/functions/api/... path.

 Despite being in the "finished" archive, this pack is not finished (although it is stable), but it is a dependency of some finished packs.